xuyp-csu/CellBRF/README.md

 # Contact
 If any questions, please do not hesitate to contact us at:

-Hongdong Li, hongdong@csu.edu.cn
+Yunpei Xu, xu_yunpei@csu.edu.cn

 Jianxin Wang, jxwang@csu.edu.cn

 # How to cite?
 If you use this tool, please cite the following work.

-Yunpei Xu, Hongdong Li, Cuixiang Lin, Ruiqing Zheng, Fangxiang Wu and Jianxin Wang, CellBRF: An unsupervised feature selection method for single-cell RNA-seq clustering using cell balance and random forest, 2022, submitted
+Yunpei Xu, Hongdong Li, Cuixiang Lin, Ruiqing Zheng, Fangxiang Wu and Jianxin Wang, CellBRF: A feature selection method for single-cell RNA-seq clustering using cell balance and random forest, 2022, submitted